 As you can imagine, much like with every other destination, when it comes to vacations, the more days the merrier!
 However, because we understand that not everyone has an unlimited amount of days of annual leave to spend in our beautiful country, we won’t suggest spending all 3 months of summer on the Greek islands –although if you can, be our guest and so!

 Practically, if you plan on visiting only one Greek island we suggest you don’t stay any less than 3 days.
 You want to have time to explore the landscape, swim at the beaches, and learn about the culture of the island before you hop on the plane to go back home.
 Following the same logic, we’d suggest that if you want to visit more than one Greek island, you should dedicate at least 3 days to each destination.
-Of course, this is an ideal situation for a perfect world we’re talking about.
+Of course, this is an ideal situation for the perfect world we’re talking about.

 You can still make it work even if you stay for fewer days, and you can do so successfully by embarking on one of the many cruises in the Greek islands that are being offered; we have the obligation of giving you the optimum solution to your problem and this is exactly what we’ve done!